boucadair/add-resolver-information/draft-ietf-add-resolver-info.md

    This document specifies a method for DNS resolvers to publish information about themselves.
 DNS clients can use the resolver information to identify the capabilities of DNS resolvers.
+How such an information is then used by DNS clients is out of the scope of the document.

 --- middle